Report a Safety Concern

-Ingestion – occurs when chemical fumes, mists, and dusts enter the body through the mouth and swallowed.
-Hazardous material is commonly ingested when contaminated food or hands come in contact with the mouth.
+Ingestion – occurs when chemical fumes, mists, and dust enters the body through the mouth and are swallowed.
+A hazardous material is commonly ingested when contaminated food or hands come in contact with the mouth.

 Injection – occurs when contaminated sharp objects puncture the skin, introducing hazardous material to the bloodstream.
-Improperly stored or disposed needles increase the exposure risk.
-Using a dust pan and broom to clean up broken glass, dropped needles or any other sharp object decreases the risk of injury.
+Improperly stored or disposed of needles increase the exposure risk.
+Using a dustpan and broom to clean up broken glass, dropped needles or any other sharp object decreases the risk of injury.
 Never place any sharp object directly in the waste basket.

-When exposed to hazardous material, there may be two kinds of health effects to the body:
+When exposed to hazardous material, there may be two kinds of health effects on the body:

 Acute – Acute health effects are characterized by sudden and severe exposure and rapid absorption of a material.
 An example would be a chemical burn.
 If sulfuric acid is spilled on your arm, you will experience a burn within moments of exposure.